Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Pfeiffer Big Sur State Park / Andrew Molera State Park

-There are a few different California state parks along the route, and two of my favorites are near each other: Pfeiffer Big Sur State Park and Andrew Molera State Park.
-Pfeiffer is an inland park with hikes up into the hills and a waterfall.
-Andrew Molera is on the ocean side, hiking down to a secluded beach or ocean overlooks.
-As I had recently been to Andrew Molera, I opted for the hike up to the Pfeiffer waterfall on the Pfeiffer Falls & Valley View hike in Pfeiffer.
-This is not a large waterfall like in Yosemite, but it is a beautiful hike nonetheless.
-Your entry fee into one of the state parks will also work for other parks for 24 hours.
+There are a few different California state parks along the route, and two of my favorites are located near each other: Pfeiffer Big Sur State Park and Andrew Molera State Park.
+Pfeiffer is an inland park featuring hikes that lead up into the hills and a waterfall.
+Andrew Molera is on the ocean side, hiking down to a secluded beach or an ocean overlook.

 Nepenthe Restaurant